 CNS 510 Foundations for Faith-Based Counseling (3) A study of basic concepts of evangelical and Reformed Christian theology with special emphasis on biblical anthropology and the way it informs and critiques various counseling theories.
+Fall semester.

 CNS 512 Research Design and Program Evaluation (3) Course provides the student with the necessary skills to professionally evaluate the current research in the field of counseling.
 Topics include research strategies, scaling and coding, internal and external validity, and program evaluation.
-Prerequisite: Statistics with a grade of 'B' or better.
+Prerequisite: Statistics with a grade of 'B-' or better.
+Summer semester.

 CNS 514 Human Development (3) An exploration of major events in human development from conception through death.
 Developmental concepts that have universal application will be covered.
+Fall semester.

 CNS 520 Counseling Theory (3) A comprehensive overview and integration of the major theoretical perspectives on the counseling process.
 An examination of the historical development of counseling theory, an exploration of affective, behavioral, and cognitive counseling theories, and the application of theoretical material to case studies.
 Foundational elements of the counseling process will be explored via academic activities and observation and critique of videotaped master therapist counseling sessions.
 Students will develop an initial personal theoretical orientation for counseling endeavors.
+Fall semester.

 CNS 521 Counseling Skills (3) A comprehensive overview, integration, and application of major theories and techniques employed in the counseling process.
 Specific advanced counseling interventions by master counselors will be reviewed via videotape and critiqued.
 Initial counseling skills will be developed via in vivo role play and will be reviewed and critiqued by the instructor.
 Basic models and strategies of consultation will be explored from theoretical and pragmatic points of view, and applied to case material.
-Prerequisite: CNS 520 Counseling.
+Spring semester.

 CNS 533 Career and Lifestyle Counseling (3) A survey of theory and practice of counseling associated with career selection, career development, relationships among career, life-style, and family, and relevant appraisal tools.
+Spring semester.

 CNS 534 Social and Cultural Foundations of Counseling (3) Theories and techniques of effective multicultural counseling to include consideration and appreciation of cultural, racial, ethnic, disability, gender, and other diversity issues within a pluralistic society.
 Students will examine the role of the counselor in advocacy, conflict resolution, and cultural awareness.
+Spring semester.

 CNS 536 Group Counseling (3) Elements of group dynamics, ethical issues special to group work, and group leadership skills.
 Students will compare four types of groups-task and work groups, psychoeducational groups, counseling groups, and psychotherapy groups.
 Various theoretical approaches to groups counseling as well as adaptations with specific populations and specific settings will be addressed.
 Includes a 10-hour group laboratory experience.
+Fall semester.

 CNS 537 Professional Issues and Ethics in Marriage and Family Counseling (3) A survey of professional identity, ethical standards, and legal codes for marriage and family counselors and therapists.
 Topics will include: 1) history and philosophy of the counseling profession; 2) knowledge of professional roles including consultation and group work; and 3) moral principles and virtues in counseling practice, training, supervision, and consultation.
+Spring semester.
+(This course is offered as a one-week intensive.)

 CNS 538 Professional Issues and Ethics in Mental Health Counseling (3) A survey of professional identity, ethical standards, and legal codes for mental health counselors and therapists.
 Topics will include: 1) the history and philosophy of the counseling profession; 2) knowledge of professional roles including consultation and group work; and 3) moral principles and virtues in counseling practice, training, supervision, and consultation.
+Spring semester.
+(This course is offered as a one-week intensive.)